renevdzee/cstore_fdw/README.md

   in fewer reads from disk.
 However, higher values also reduce the probability of skipping over unrelated row blocks.

+The following parameters can be set on a cstore foreign table column.

+* bloomfilter (optional): This option will add a Bloom filter to the column.
+Specify the expected number of unique values in a block.
+Should be larger than 0 and less than block\_row\_count.
+  Optionally a desired false positive rate can be supplied by adding a comma and the ratio as a number between 0.0 and 1.0.
+The default is ```0.01``` (1%).
+See below.

 To load or append data into a cstore table, you have two options: